Autumn Weekends Are Coming!

 If you think your boiler needs checked, get it serviced now before all the plumbers are booked up in the colder weather.

 Outdoors, now’s a great time to do a bit of a garden clean-up.
 Here’s what you should do in the garden in Autumn and while you’re out there, consider checking your gutters too.
+If your outdoor woodwork needs painted, do it now – as most exterior paint shouldn’t be used once the temperature drops below a certain point.

 9 Bring in Some Seasonal Décor and Accessories

 Also, as the evenings get darker, you can’t go wrong with some gorgeous pumpkin-themed lighting.
+I’ve had this lantern for a couple of years now and it’s my absolute favourite.

 10 It’s Pumpkin Spiced Latte Time!